 History buffs have long adored Mexico City for its historical significance, the array of available museums, and stunning landmarks.

-One of the best parts about Mexico City is the diverse neighborhoods you’ll inevitably encounter during your exploration.
+One of the best parts about this city is the diverse neighborhoods you’ll inevitably encounter in CDMX during your exploration.
 Turn one corner, and you’ve hit the late-night, hip area.
 Within walking distance, a few blocks away, you’ll end up in a neighborhood filled with upscale shops.

 Polanco, one of Mexico City’s wealthiest districts, is dotted with upscale hotels, retail centers, significant theaters, art galleries, and museums.